ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/README.md

 Perfectly explained inside the code

 ## Contributing:
-It would be appreciate to see how you would approach the projetc for bette results.
+It would be appreciate to see how you would approach the project for better results.
 Please see the conclusions I gathered in the next section.
 The limitation of the data makes not possible to drastically improve the results.

 ## Conclusions:
 - With neural  network 41,1% reached.
 At some point, NN simplicity did not reduce overfitting.
 No more data available.
 Possibility to relabel.
 For instance bringing "death" and "fear" together under "death".